This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'One of the facts is your love of science fiction, so if I show you the data to read,' Steve said, 'Here is the dossier on my laptop, please feel free to examine the data and the machine.'

 Steve passed over the computer and Anne started running the program.
-As the readout was in code, she spun the face around and asked, 'And what is this supposed to mean?'
+As the readout was in code, she spun the face around and asked, 'What is this supposed to mean?'

 'Steve tells me that the R<6 refers to the expected length of your current relationship.
 S6 is the balance of your current studies, and M is the area of study being management.
 The five stars indicate the need to secure your employment for the company,' Wendy explained, 'Relationship and book choice is the total personal data accessed.'